 Per standard FDA practice, the agency will not provide pre-notification to firms prior to collecting samples, except if the sample collection is to occur at a packing-house located on a farm.
 (All sample collection is to occur after the produce has been harvested.)
 When a member of the FDA field staff is planning to collect surveillance samples from an on-farm packinghouse, the agency employee will call the farm at least 24 hours in advance to notify the owners or operators.
 Sampling is a routine and critical activity that the FDA is authorized to conduct as part of its charge to ensure the safety of the food supply.

 What happens when the FDA finds a positive sample?

-Following the FDA’s post-harvest sample collection and testing, the agency will take action when a positive sample meets the enforcement threshold.
+The FDA has the authority to take action when a sample tests positive for a pathogen.
 This can include placing a firm on import alert, overseeing a recall, or issuing public warnings.
 In all cases, the FDA will communicate with the responsible entity and carry out follow-up activities, such as further sampling or inspection, as necessary.

 What should I expect when the FDA collects samples?